 Interest in the sustainability of the US fiscal policy stance toward public debt became a concern to both policy makers and economists during the 1980s when the US started to incur large government budget deficits.
-Many investigations, including Hamilton and Flavin (1986), Trehan and Walsh (1988), Kremers (1989), Hakkio and Rush (1991), Quintos (1995) and Davig (2005), used unit root and cointegration empirical methods to provide answers to this question.1 On the other hand, Bohn (1998) used a method that had a policy reaction interpretation.
+Many investigations, including Hamilton and Flavin (1986), Trehan and Walsh (1988), Kremers (1989), Hakkio and Rush (1991), Quintos (1995) and Davig (2005), used unit root and cointegration empirical methods to provide answers to this question.
+On the other hand, Bohn (1998) used a method that had a policy reaction interpretation.
 He showed that the US government historically responded to increases in the debt-GDP ratio by increasing the primary surplus-GDP ratio.
 That is, the government has historically reacted to debt accumulation by taking corrective measures when the debt-GDP ratio starts to rise.
 In a later paper, Bohn (2007) further defended the policy reaction function approach and built on the criticism of the unit root and cointegration methods, by showing that the work which used such methods could not properly evaluate sustainability because they implicitly ruled out higher-order integration which would still be consistent with the intertemporal government budget constraint.
+In short, Bohn (2007) showed that the intertemporal budget constraint alone imposes very weak econometric restrictions on debt and budget deficits and thus the policy reaction function approach is an effective way to evaluate the fiscal policy sustainability question.

 Although some level of comfort regarding the sustainability of fiscal policy may have been established from this early body of work, the rapidly growing US government debt since the start of the Great Recession in late 2007 has thrust the sustainability question back into the public consciousness, once again raising doubts about fiscal policy sustainability.
-This paper revisits the issue of US fiscal policy sustainability by not only extending the data series, but by also extending the empirical model suggested by Bohn (1998) to account for, (i) the possibility of asymmetries in the fiscal reaction function to business cycle conditions, and (ii) changes in the size of shocks during the post-World War II period.
+This paper follows Bohn's (1998, 2007) approach based on the analysis of fiscal reaction functions to revisit the issue of US fiscal policy sustainability by not only extending the data series, but by also extending the empirical model suggested by Bohn (1998) to account for, (i) the possibility of asymmetries in the fiscal reaction function to business cycle conditions, and (ii) changes in the size of shocks during the post-World War II period.
 More precisely, we investigate three related empirical models.
 The simplest model is a basic linear regression model which is close to the empirical model used in Bohn (1998) for the US and Collignon (2012) for a sample of European Union countries, while the others are popular switching regression formulations which can address policy asymmetries.
 One of these non-linear formulations is piecewise linear and is such that the basic linear model is nested as a special case.
 This type of non-linear model has been used by Golinelli and Momigliano (2008) and Balassone, Francese and Zotteri (2010) to analyze asymmetries in fiscal policy for several European countries.
 The third formulation is a Markov switching model of the form described by Hamilton (1989).
 The advantage of a Markov switching model over a piece-wise linear model is that the former allows us to handle changes in shock volatility in a rather straightforward manner.